malva-ot/nomo/nomo-id-structures.md

 #### 1.2.3 Associative (Values)

 Strings can in turn be assembled in sequences called **tuples** or in associative **maps**.
-These more general structures are recursive, and can also contain **null** values or even full **QRNs**.
+These more general structures can be nested, and can also contain **null** values or even full **QRNs**.
 Collectively, these structures are called **values**.

-The definition of "value" is intrinsically circular to the definitions of "map", "tuple", and "QRN", because a value **is** a placeholder for a string, tuple, map, null, reference or QRN, while at the same time tuples, maps, and QRNs are compound and potentially recursive arrangements of values.
+The definition of "value" is intrinsically circular to the definitions of "map", "tuple", and "QRN", because a value **is** a placeholder for a string, tuple, map, null, reference or QRN, while at the same time tuples, maps, and QRNs are compound and potentially nested arrangements of values.

 Although the exact definition of **value** allows QRNs and references, the following four types are described as the incremental **associative** structure layer: